sibivel/champion-guesser/README.md

     devKey: '[DEVKEY]'
 }
 ```
-where [DEVKEY] is you riot api development key.
+where [DEVKEY] is your riot api development key.

 4. Open a terminal/bash in the root of the repository.
 5. Run npm install.
 This should install all of the node modules you will need.